scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 7. Extract particles - scipion-em-emantomo_

-8. 2D classification and rot angle randomization - scipion-em-pyseg_
+8. 2D classification - scipion-em-pyseg_

-9. Generate an initial model - scipion-em-reliontomo_

 Thus, 8 different plugins will be used in this tutorial, highlighting the power of Scipion in terms of interoperability.
 Figure below shows and scheme of the main workflow steps proposed for this tutorials and the plugins used to carry them